VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_class_date.en.md

 If Date class is set with a value over a certain range, the data will be overlapped automatically.
 For example, if a Date class with the date "May 33 1990" was generated, it will be normalized to "June 2 1990".

+## Date and TimeSpan

+Date class is for representing a specific date and time, while TimeSpan is used for representing a time interval.

 ## Date utility functions

 ### hsCreateDate